2008 United States House of Representatives elections in Virginia: District 6

+Predictions

 District 7

 The 7th District included western parts of Richmond, as well as its nearby suburbs in Henrico County, but otherwise is largely rural.
 CQ Politics rates the seat "Safe Republican".
 The Cook Political Report rates it "Solid Republican".

 Incumbent Eric Cantor was the Republican nominee.
 He has held the seat since January 2001, having won in the U.S. House Elections of 2000 to succeed retiring Congressman Thomas J. Bliley, Jr. Cantor won the district in 2006 by 64% to 34%.
-Eric Cantor won the election, keeping this seat under republican control.
+Eric Cantor won the election, keeping this seat under Republican control.

 Anita Hartke was the Democratic candidate.
 Mrs. Hartke, 48, is a resident of Amissville, Virginia in Culpeper County, though the town is primarily located in neighboring Rappahannock County.
 She is the daughter of the three-term US Senator from Indiana, Vance Hartke.
 Her stated positions include improvements on the National Energy Policy by investing in alternative energy in order to reduce the use of foreign oil and fossil fuels.
 She believes that this would create more jobs that could not be outsourced while simultaneously fighting global warming.
 She also supports universal health care.
 Concerning the Iraq War, Hartke supports a gradual withdrawal of troops, stating that a brigade should be brought home every month.
 She supports reform of the controversial No Child Left Behind Act and increasing funding to the public school system.
 She also hopes to end student college loan rates in excess of 20%.

+Predictions

 District 8

 The District lies in heavily suburban Northern Virginia.
 Democratic incumbent Jim Moran won against Republican nominee Mark Ellmore and Independent Green J. Ron Fisher.
 In the June 10, 2008, primary elections, Moran defeated Matthew T. Famiglietti, with 87% of the vote.
 Ellmore won against Amit Singh, by 56% to 44%.

-Analysts: CQ Politics rates the seat "safe Democrat".

 History: Moran won by 66%–31% in 2006.
 That year Democrat Webb won the district 69%–30% in his Senate race.
 In 2005 Democrat Tim Kaine won the district by 70% to 28% in his gubernatorial race.